Lord Mayor of Cork to meet with senior gardaí over harassment of library workers

 Speaking in Cork he stated that he understood the position of gardaí in relation to policing unrest caused by such groups.

-"I am always loathe to wade in and tell the gardaí how to do their job.
-But actually I understand where the gardaí are coming from here.
+"I am always loathe to wade in and tell the gardaí how to do their job but actually I understand where the gardaí are coming from here.
 Very often, the people involved here want notoriety.
-They won’t profile.

 "And I think very often policing is about an intelligent approach, a subtle approach and an intelligence-led approach, and I have confidence in the gardaí and in their capacity to deal with these issues.
 They are not easy (issues) and there is a balance and judgement calls have to be made."